Sas2k/Todo-App-in-3-Frameworks/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+This is the source code of the Todo-Apps, I created in my blog post.

+The post can be found here: https://dev.to/sas2k/creating-a-frontend-app-in-3-frameworks-40lo

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#usage) for notes on how to deploy the project on a live system.

 ### Prerequisites